Knee Pain: Causes, Diagnosis & How Myotherapy Helps You Move Freely for Longer

 Post-injury knee pain following ligament or meniscal injuries

-Myotherapy focuses on restoring range of motion, improving tissue resilience, and correcting movement inefficiencies to prevent recurring injuries.
+Myotherapy for knee pain in Cranbourne and Langwarrin focuses on restoring range of motion, improving tissue resilience, and correcting movement inefficiencies to reduce the risk of recurring injuries.

 Knee Pain in Adults (35-55 years)

-For many adults, knee pain develops gradually due to workload, lifestyle, or reduced recovery capacity.
+For many adults, knee pain develops gradually due to workload, lifestyle factors, or reduced recovery capacity.

 Common causes include: